mgraffg/EvoDAG/README.md

 ...
 ```

-where `fitness` is the balance error rate on a validation set randomly
+where `fitness` is the balance error rate on a validation set, which
-taken from the training set, in this case the 20\% of the `iris.data`.
+is randomly taken from the training set, in this case the 20% of `iris.data`.

 ### Training EvoDAG

-At this point we are in the position to train a model.
+At this point, we are in the position to train a model.
 Let us assume
 one would like to create an ensemble of 10 classifiers on
 `iris.data`.
-Then the following command would do the job:
+The following command performs this action:

 ```bash
 EvoDAG-train -P params.evodag -m model.evodag -n 10 -u 4 iris.data